 Just because you put a coaching page on your website, does not mean you are going to get clients!

->

-> It’s extremely rare that someone will come to your website, and book a coaching session.
+It’s extremely rare that someone will visit your website, and immediately book a coaching session.
 So while online coaching is absolutely a viable income stream, it needs to be part of a bigger online marketing strategy (mainly, growing your email list, keeping in touch with them, and making offers!)

->

-> Monetize Your Wellness Blog: Affiliate Products
+Monetize Your Wellness Blog: Affiliate Products

 This is one of my favorite ways to make money through your wellness blog – because once it’s set up, it’s almost totally passive income.